sveltejs/kit/documentation/docs/60-appendix/25-debugging.md

 It's possible to debug Node.js applications using a browser-based debugger.

-> Note this only works with debugging client-side SvelteKit source maps.
+1. TBD

-1. Run the `--inspect` flag when starting the Vite server with Node.js.
-For instance: `NODE_OPTIONS="--inspect" npm run dev`
+2. Run the `--enable-source-maps` and `--inspect` flags when starting the Vite server with Node.js.
+For instance: `NODE_OPTIONS='--enable-source-maps --inspect' vite dev` (these flags may also be passed before running `vite preview`)
-2. Open your site in a new tab.
+3. Open your site in a new tab.
 Typically at `localhost:5173`.
-3. Open your browser's dev tools, and click on the "Open dedicated DevTools for Node.js" icon near the top-left.
+4. Open your browser's dev tools, and click on the "Open dedicated DevTools for Node.js" icon near the top-left.
 It should display the Node.js logo.
-4. Set up breakpoints and debug your application.
+5. Set up breakpoints and debug your application.

 You may alternatively open the debugger devtools by navigating to `chrome://inspect` in Google Chrome, or `edge://inspect` in Microsoft Edge.